BukkitPE/Multicraft/README.md

 # BukkitPE Multicraft conf

-- Create a folder on the jar folder name: BukkitPE
-- Then place your PHP bin on the BukkitPE folder.
-Then after you may start server.
-- If you recieves any errors.
-Visit our website

-BukkitPE.net
+- [x] Download this conf and add it to your Multicraft jars folder
+- [x] Then after download any BukkitPE.jar and add it to your multicraft jars folder
+- [x] That's it make sure you choose BukkitPE when creating the server from multicraft